ai-in-pm/AI-Show-Me-Ur-Work/README.md

 This project implements an AI agent that demonstrates its problem-solving process by showing its work step by step.
 The agent uses a scratchpad to record intermediate computations and reasoning steps, making it ideal for educational purposes or understanding complex calculations.

-The development of this GitHub Repository was inspired the "SHOW YOUR WORK: SCRATCHPADS FOR INTERMEDIATE COMPUTATION WITH LANGUAGE MODELS" Paper, Paper can be found by clicking this link: https://arxiv.org/pdf/2112.00114
+The development of this GitHub Repository was inspired by the "SHOW YOUR WORK: SCRATCHPADS FOR INTERMEDIATE COMPUTATION WITH LANGUAGE MODELS" Paper, Paper can be found by clicking this link: https://arxiv.org/pdf/2112.00114

 ## 🌟 Features